 1. Citizens start their research in a browser.
-According to SmartInsights, over 6.5 billion searches are performed using a search engine every day, worldwide.
-According to Adweek, 81 percent of shoppers conduct online research before making a purchase, and 60 percent will begin their research using a search engine.
-That means that your citizens are searching for information about available recreation services online.
+According to SmartInsights, 81 percent of people ages 16 to 64 have searched for a product or service online in the past month.
+That means that your citizens are searching for information about available recreation services using desktop computers, smartphones, and tablets.
 This includes moms looking for summer youth camp activities, seniors looking for swim classes, and adults looking to form corporate softball teams and join community leagues.
 If information regarding your available programs is only available in a printed directory, these digital searchers won’t find it.

 3. Digital recreation marketing is better for the environment.
 If you produce a 20-page community guide, and print 1,000 copies, once the current season is over, 20,000 sheets of paper will end up in (we hope!) a recycling bin.
 Digital marketing reduces paper, and protects your sustainable resources.